 These clear responsibilities are enabling us to establish the basis for achieving our ambitious goals - for example in the area of climate protection: we aim to make our entire value chain climate-neutral by 2040 - from device production through to power consumption by customers.
 On our journey towards climate neutrality, we defined new, more ambitious interim and final goals in the reporting year that were validated by the Science Based Targets initiative (SBTi): 55 % less CO2 by 2030 compared with 2020 and achieving climate neutrality in 2040.
 To do this, we want to cut emissions by at least 90 % and offset up to a maximum of 10 % using compensatory measures.
-This means that we once again obtained confirmation in 2023 that our current climate protection goals contribute to compliance with the Paris Agreement.
-The implementation plan that we want to deploy to put our climate goals into practice focuses on core levers such as the power consumption of our networks, fuel consumption in our fleet, thermal energy consumption in buildings, reducing emissions in the production of upstream products at our suppliers, and increasing product efficiency in the utilization phase.
+This means that we once again obtained confirmation in 2023 that our current climate protection goals into practice focuses on core levers such as the power consumption of our networks, fuel consumption in our fleet, thermal energy consumption in buildings, reducing emissions in the production of upstream products at our suppliers, and increasing product efficiency in the utilization phase.
 These and other measures have helped us reduce our CO2 emissions even further over the past years.
-O SDG13 $\textcircled{V} ENVIRONMENT}$
+O = SDG = 13